University of Aruba

 The University of Aruba (UA) is a public university located in Oranjestad, Aruba.

 History

-The university was established in 1988, shortly after Aruba obtained it's Status Aparte in 1986 and became an independent country within the Kingdom of the Netherlands.
+The university was established in 1988, shortly after Aruba obtained its Status Aparte in 1986 and became an independent country within the Kingdom of the Netherlands.
 As stipulated by law in the national ordinance that governs the UA, the three core tasks of the UA are education, research and service to society. currently consists of the Academic Foundation Year, 4 faculties, namely the Faculty of Law, the Financial-Economic Faculty, the Faculty of Hotel and Tourism Management Studies and the Faculty of Arts and Science.

 The university is currently housed in a historical building complex that includes two monasteries Huize de la Salle and Maria Convent, as well as the Centro Educativo Christian.
 The monumental Maria Convent was added to the UA in 2024 after an intensive restoration, funded by the EU and coordinated by UNDP.